KhaledSharif/website-2024/content/notes/sensor-fusion.md

-# The State of the Art in Sensor Fusion for Autonomous Driving: From Silicon to Steering

----

 ## The Imperative for Multi-Sensor Fusion

 The successful deployment of autonomous vehicles (AVs) hinges on their ability to perceive the surrounding environment with an accuracy and reliability that surpasses human capabilities.
 To navigate safely, these vehicles employ complex sensing systems to evaluate the external world and make actionable, safety-critical decisions.
 At the heart of this challenge lies **sensor fusion**, a foundational technology that is non-negotiable for achieving robust and safe autonomous navigation.